 Innovations in sensor technology and software are transforming self-storage into leaner, more energy-conscious operations.
 By integrating automated controls, sensor-driven inputs, and digital dashboards, facilities are shifting away from static, wasteful energy use toward responsive, demand-driven management.
 Central to this transformation are smart storage sensors and digital access control systems that synchronise lighting, HVAC, and security.
 Instead of running continuously, these systems activate only when activity is detected—significantly reducing energy waste while enhancing convenience for both operators and tenants.
 A key advancement is the adoption of mobile-based access control, which replaces physical keys and PINs.
 This enables operators to manage access permissions in real time and reduces the need for on-site staff—especially during overnight hours.

 Providers like Sensorberg offer fully integrated, modular systems that connect access control with core building infrastructure such as HVAC.
 These solutions are designed to work seamlessly alongside third-party systems—including lighting—ensuring that equipment operates based on actual occupancy.
-At the center of this ecosystem is the Operator Control Board, an intuitive platform that aggregates access logs, traffic data, and automation tools to optimise how ventilation, entry, and other building functions interact.
+At the center of this ecosystem is the One Access Manager, an intuitive platform that aggregates access logs, traffic data, and automation tools to optimise how ventilation, entry, and other building functions interact.

 This interconnected, data-rich environment allows operators to shift from reactive to predictive facility management—enhancing operational efficiency and supporting long-term sustainability goals.
 Climate control systems like Smart Metering also benefit from this intelligence, with temperature and humidity sensors triggering HVAC operations only when necessary—protecting sensitive stored goods while avoiding unnecessary energy consumption.